Western Caspian University: Western Caspian University’s High School

-Western Caspian University High School established in 2003 applies the up-to-date methods and curriculum standards.
+Western Caspian University High School, established in 2003, applies the up-to-date methods and curriculum standards.

 In addition to the complete secondary education tailored to the high international standards, special emphasis is given to foreign languages – English, French and German.
-Tuition process applies a variety of interactive and technologically advanced learning tools.
+The tuition process applies a variety of interactive and technologically advanced learning tools.
 Conversation classes with foreign experts create favorable conditions for advanced language learning.

-The school is equipped with ICTs, modern laboratories, MimioStudio software and smart boards.
-The library contains a wide range of science fiction and other related literature.

-The high school students and their team leaders are able to participate in summer exchange programs at the Katherine and Kings College of London and English Language School in Beckenham, England.

-Thanks to the high-quality training, high school seniors have succeeded in entry examinations (100 percent) over the last 10 years.
-Some of them were awarded with presidential scholarship for excellent results achieved at the admission exams.

-Graduates from the Western University High School achieve the highest scores every year and enter the most prestigious universities not only in Azerbaijan, but also in many countries around the world, such as the University of Texas and James Madison University (US), Czech Technical University in Prague, Istanbul Bilgi University (Turkey), St. Petersburg State University of Industrial Technologies and Design (Russia), Cyprus International University in Northern Cyprus and International University “MITSO”, etc.

 The Training Centre at Western Caspian University

 The Western Knowledge Training Centre at Western Caspian University runs academic preparatory classes that are conducted by highly qualified specialists and include: